eProsima/Fast-DDS-docs/docs/advanced.rst

 Intra-process delivery
 **********************

-*eProsima Fast RTPS* allows to speed up communications between entities within the same process by avoiding any of the copy or send operations involved in the transport layer (either UDP or TCP).
+*eProsima Fast DDS* allows to speed up communications between entities within the same process by avoiding any of the copy or send operations involved in the transport layer (either UDP or TCP).
 This feature is enabled by default, and can be configured using :ref:`xml_profiles`.
 Currently the following options are available: